If you would like to be contacted when our next opportunity to apply opens, please get in touch with us at communityfund@hdcymru.co.uk

 Funding available

-Eligible charities and organisations can apply to be considered for a restricted grant of between £2,000 - £10,000 for 1 year to help them and our communities get through this very challenging time.
+Eligible charities and organisations can apply to be considered for a restricted grant of between £2,000 - £10,000 for 1 year.

 Check your organisation is eligible and fits our aims